simonspa/corryvreckan/src/modules/EventLoaderEUDAQ2/README.md

 ### Description
 This module allows data recorded by EUDAQ2 and stored in a EUDAQ2 binary file as raw detector data to be read into Corryvreckan.
 For each detector type, the corresponding converter module in EUDAQ2 is used to transform the data into the `StandardPlane` event type before storing the individual `Pixel` objects on the Corryvreckan clipboard.
-TLU event are not converted into `StandardEvents` but their timestamps can be used directly without conversion.

 The detectors need to be named according to the following scheme: `<detector_type>_<plane_number>` where `detector_type` is the type speciefied in the detectors file and `<plane_number>` is an iterative number over the planes of the same type.